 Variations to ETA Nomination or Vessel Nomination Notice Periods

-At the request of a customer GrainCorp may vary or waive the minimum notice periods noted in Part C clauses 16 and / or 18 following consultation with a customer.
+At the request of a customer GrainCorp may vary or waive the minimum notice periods noted in clauses 12 and / or 14 following consultation with a customer.

-GrainCorp will not consider any variation to, or waiving of, the notice periods noted in Part C clauses 16 and / or 18 unless a customer provides a written request seeking GrainCorp to do so, before the notice period expires.
+GrainCorp will not consider any variation to, or waiving of, the notice periods noted in clauses 12 and / or 14 unless a customer provides a written request seeking GrainCorp to do so, before the notice period expires.

-The action of submitting a request under Part C sub clause 19.1 does not guarantee that GrainCorp will grant a variation or waiver.
-In making any decision to vary or waive the minimum notice periods noted in Part C clauses 16 and / or 18, GrainCorp will consider the extent to which customer’s inability to comply with the notice periods is within the customer’s control and the impact of the variation on the efficient operation of the Port Terminal and will notify the customer in writing of the relevant decision within one (1) business day of receipt of a request.
+The action of submitting a request under sub clause 15.1 does not guarantee that GrainCorp will grant a variation or waiver.
+In making any decision to vary or waive the minimum notice periods noted in clauses 12 and / or 14, GrainCorp will consider the extent to which customer’s inability to comply with the notice periods is within the customer’s control and the impact of the variation on the efficient operation of the Port Terminal and will notify the customer in writing of the relevant decision within one (1) business day of receipt of a request.

 Substituting Nominated Vessels

-Subject to Part C clause 18, the customer may, by submitting amendments to Section 1 of the relevant CNA, substitute a Nominated Vessel with another vessel at the nominated Port Terminal for the Booked Elevation Capacity (+/– 10% tolerance on elevated tonnes), provided the substituted vessel is a ‘similar performing’ vessel.
+Subject to clause 14, the customer may, by submitting amendments to Section 1 of the relevant CNA, substitute a Nominated Vessel with another vessel at the nominated Port Terminal for the Booked Elevation Capacity (+/– 10% tolerance on elevated tonnes), provided the substituted vessel is a ‘similar performing’ vessel.

-The customer will not be required to pay a new Booking Fee, or to submit a new CNA if a vessel substituted under Part C clause 20.1 will arrive within five (5) days of the most recent nominated ETA (Part C clause 16).
+The customer will not be required to pay a new Booking Fee, or to submit a new CNA if a vessel substituted under clause 16.1 will arrive within five (5) days of the most recent nominated ETA (clause 12).

-If the customer’s substitution involves an increase in Booked Elevation Capacity of more than 10%, commodity or grade substitution, or any alteration to the Site Accumulation Plan that will impact upon the accumulation or elevation of other customers’ cargo, the customer, if demand for elevation at the Port Terminal is committed to other customers or if the substitution request requires activities that will decrease the efficiency of grain elevation at the Port Terminal, may be required to pay a new Booking Fee and / or may be required to submit a new CNA (Part C clause 4).
+If the customer’s substitution involves an increase in Booked Elevation Capacity of more than 10%, commodity or grade substitution, or any alteration to the Site Accumulation Plan that will impact upon the accumulation or elevation of other customers’ cargo, the customer, if demand for elevation at the Port Terminal is committed to other customers or if the substitution request requires activities that will decrease the efficiency of grain elevation at the Port Terminal, may be required to pay a new Booking Fee and / or may be required to submit a new CNA.

 Notification of a request for substitution of a Nominated Vessel received by GrainCorp outside business hours (8:00 am to 4:00 pm AEST) Monday to Friday or on public holidays is taken to have been received at the commencement of the next business day.